jsherman212/svc_stalker/README.md

 #### Errors Pertaining to `PID_MANAGE`
 `errno` is set to `EINVAL` if...
 - `pid` was less than `-1`.
-- You tried to turn off system call/Mach trap interception for a PID which never had it on to begin with.
+- You tried to turn off interception for a PID which never had it on.
 - The internally-managed table of PIDs reached capacity.
-This should never happen, as long as you are removing PIDs which you no longer wish to intercept system calls/Mach traps for.
+This should never happen, as long as you are removing PIDs which you no longer wish to intercept calls for.

 #### Errors Pertaining to `CALL_LIST_MANAGE`
 `errno` is set to `ENOMEM` if...